 Weaver scopes is a name that is very familiar with American riflemen as the original company was a US made optics company that has been around for a long time and they have a storied history among hunters and even the military, with some Weaver scopes being utilized on US Sniper rifles.
 But that was a long time ago and the Weaver scope company is now a part of a larger conglomerate of sporting goods companies and they are no longer made in the USA but in Japan.
 That certainly does not mean they do not make a good scope, in fact, Weaver has found a nice niche in the market by offering good solid scopes for a good price.
 We even reviewed a Weaver Grand Slam Tactical scope that Midway USA had made for them and we found it was a pretty good scope for the price.
 But there is a higher end model of scope that Weaver makes that is tailored specifically for tactical use and not just a modified hunting scope.
 The Weaver Tactical line of scopes has 3 different models including a 1-5x24mm, 3-15x50mm and a 4-20x50mm model.
 For this review we opted to try one of the 3-15x50mm models as that magnification range is a very nice fit for tactical use.
 So we ordered up the scope and prepared to test it out.

 There are actually two different versions of the 3-15x50mm Tactical Scope, one with MOA knobs and one with an illuminated reticle and MIL knobs.
 It would be nice if they offered the illuminated and non Illuminated reticle in both MOA and MIL knobs, for a total of 4 different models, but as this is a lower production specialty model anyways, I can see the need to reduce the number of options in order to keep costs down.
 We opted for the non illuminated version with MOA knobs.
 It is nice to have the option for either MIL or MOA depending on which system you prefer.
-You can take a look at our members section article about MOA vs MIL knobs and why one might fit you better than the other.

 The Tactical line is on the top end of the Weaver scope lineup but yet is not advertised much, and we are not sure why.
 The scopes have a list price that is over $1000 though the street price is in the $700 dollar range, putting it in that “lower mid price” range of tactical scopes.
 The Tactical line, like all the higher end Weaver scopes, is manufactured in Japan which does give us comfort that the quality should be good compared to some of the other options out there.
 The scope arrives in a standard scope box and there are some basic instructions and a warranty card for the scope.
 There is also a small pamphlet included which provides some information about the use of mildots.
 There is no included sunshade or lens covers for the scope.
 The packaging itself was kind of standard scope packaging flavor, not really a whole bunch to mention.